AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 ## Photoshop

-The code snippets are using one of our [sample psd](https://github.com/AdobeDocs/cis-photoshop-api-docs-pre-release/blob/main/sample_files/Example.psd) files.
+The code snippets are using one of our [sample psd](https://github.com/AdobeDocs/cis-photoshop-api-docs/blob/main/sample_files/Example.psd) files.
 Please feel free to download and use it for testing.
 Just remember you will need to have this file stored in one of the accepted external storage.
-For more information on storage please refer to the [File Storage](../../photoshop#input-and-output-file-storage).
+For more information on storage please refer to the [File Storage](../general-workflow/#input-and-output-file-storage).

-### Example 1: /smartObject
+### Example 1: Replacing a SmartObject
 The `/smartObject` endpoint can take an input PSD file with an embedded smartobject and can replace with another smartobject.
 This API is a simple API developed to ease the smartObject replacement workflow for an user.

-#### Sample 1: Replacing a SmartObject
 This example shows how you can replace an embedded smart object

 ``` shell